Hymnal: Indexes

 Hymnals usually contain one or more indexes; some of the specialized indexes may be printed in the companion volumes rather than the hymnal itself.
 A first line index is almost universal.
 There may also be indexes for the first line of every stanza, the first lines of choruses, tune names, and a metrical index (tunes by common meter, short meter, etc.).
 Indexes for composers, poets, arrangers, translators, and song sources may be separate or combined.
 Lists of copyright acknowledgements are essential.
 Few other books are so well indexed; at the same time, few other books are so well memorized.
 Singers often have the song number of their favorite hymns memorized, as well as the words of other hymns.
 In this sense, a hymnal is the intersection of advanced literate culture with the persistent survival or oral traditions into the present day.

 History

 Origins in Europe

 The earliest hand-written hymnals are from the Middle Ages in the context of European Christianity, although individual hymns such as the Te Deum go back much further.
 The Reformation in the 16th century, together with the growing popularity of moveable type, quickly made hymnals a standard feature of Christian worship in all major denominations of Western and Central Europe.
 The first known printed hymnal was issued in 1501 in Prague by Czech Brethren (a small radical religious group of the Bohemian Reformation) but it contains only texts of sacred songs.
-The Ausbund, an Anabaptist hymnal published in 1564, is still used by the Hutterites, making it the oldest hymnal in continuous use.
+The Ausbund, an Anabaptist hymnal published in 1564, is still used by the Amish, making it the oldest hymnal in continuous use.
 The first hymnal of the Lutheran Reformation was Achtliederbuch, followed by the Erfurt Enchiridion.
 An important hymnal of the 17th century was Praxis pietatis melica.